MikeLockz/el-dorado-tanstack/docs/01 — Game Design & Rules Specification.md

 The base scoring formula requires players to **bid** how many tricks they expect to win.

 Bid UI/flow is defined in the client architecture doc.

+Bidding order always starts with the player to the **dealer's left** (clockwise) and continues around the table.

 ## 8.2 Scoring Formula
 After each round: